Cizzuk/WebA11Y/README.md

 ## License

-This software is licensed under the terms of the [GNU GPL v2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt).
+This software is licensed under the terms of the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).

+## Tip

+Did you like it?
+[Send me a tip](https://tsg0o0.com/tip/) if you like!